TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Nineveh.md

 <br />

-We begin with a standard `nmap` scan to identify open ports:
+We begin with a standard `nmap` scan to identify open ports and running services:

 <br />